MicrosoftDocs/cpp-docs/docs/intrinsics/check-isa-arch-support.md

 The `__check_isa_support` intrinsic provides a faster alternative to [`__cpuid`](cpuid-cpuidex.md) intrinsic to dynamically check for most frequently used CPU features.
 The `__check_arch_support` intrinsic provides an alternative to [`predefined macros`](..\preprocessor\predefined-macros.md) for compile time code selection based on ISA extensions.

 The following feature values can be used in these intrinsics.
-These values are defined in isa_availability.h.
+These values are defined in `isa_availability.h`.

 |Feature Value Name|Description|
 |---------------|------------------|